Jaquarh/Laravel-Entity-Framework/README.md

 # Laravel Entity Framework
 Entity Framework, C#, makes working with models easy.
 We re-designed the basic concepts of Entity in Laravel for PHP.

+# Installation
+Download a copy of this repository.
+Directly move the `/app/IezonHelper.php` into your Laravel `/app/` directory.

 # Setting up your enviroment
 ```php
 use \App\IezonHelper;